 The Lesniak Institute is taking action to make New Jersey fossil fuel free by 2050 to do our part to reduce ozone emissions that cause climate change.

-In 1983, New Jersey took the lead in providing safe drinking water, but under Governor Christie for the past eight years and now under President Trump, safe driving water is not a priority.
+In 1983, New Jersey took the lead in providing safe drinking water, but under Governor Christie for the past eight years and now under President Trump, safe drinking water is not a priority..

 The Lesniak Institute will take action to make safe drinking water a priority of our state and federal elected officials.